The movie Safe from an MCS perspective

 The article MCS Under Siege by Dr. Ann McCampbell (Townsend Letter, January 2001) describes how MCS is a direct threat to the chemical industry and others, and thus a political disease actively opposed by special interests.
 They are still very successful in painting MCS as a psychological issue and prevent funding for independent research.

 People who are very sick do not have the luxury of waiting many years for the scientists to produce a cure, so AIDS patients tried all sorts of alternative treatments.
 Safe shows some of that, while the movie Dallas Buyers Club shows a lot more.
-MCS patients have also tried many things on their own, though these stories have not yet been told and need to wait until MCS can be presented as an accepted disease in a movie.
+MCS patients have also tried many things on their own, though these stories have not yet been told and need to wait until MCS can be presented as an accepted disease in a film or TV show.
 Just imagine if Dallas Buyers Club presented AIDS as a possibly imagined illness, like Safe presents MCS.

 The impact of Safe